 In 1991, when Ukraine became independent, the history of the independent Ukrainian railway began.
 After UkrZaliznytsia became an owner of the narrow-gauge, its development stopped completely.

-Activists have worked hard to organise tourist trips during weekends, but it is quite difficult to reconcile with the interests of the railway, because the railway always asks impossibly high prices…
+— Activists have worked hard to organise tourist trips during weekends, but it is quite difficult to reconcile with the interests of the railway, because the railway always asks impossibly high prices…

 — We are continuously having a discussion with the authority of UkrZaliznytsia and the Ministry of Infrastructure.
-The main problem is that today’s train speed is only 15 kilometers per hour.
+The main problem is that today’s train speed is only 15 kilometres per hour.
 If the speed is increased, the train will use significantly less fuel, and the railway will be faster than the bus transportation.
-But unfortunately, UkrZaliznytsia does not care about saving money and efficiency, and also does not work on upgrading and restoring of the carriages.
+But unfortunately, UkrZaliznytsia does not care about saving money and efficiency, and also does not work on upgrading and restoring the carriages.
 Here we have old vintage carriages.
 But they want to cut it for some scrap metal.
 The railway has decided that these carriages are not “alive” anymore.
 But the Poles come here, kneel and cry: “Give us one carriage, sell it.
-We can repair one for you, but instead we will take one for ourselves.”
+We can repair one for you, but instead, we will take one for ourselves.”
 These carriages are Polish, and the Poles, unlike us, honour their history.

 Denys believes that the most important stage of the development Borzhava narrow-gauge was its recognition as a historic monument of local importance on the territory of Irshava district.
 Unfortunately, this decision could have been made decades before, and the current situation would have been much better.

 Nowadays, using the experience of neighbouring Hungary, we should ban the destruction of rolling stock — locomotives, carriages and railroad facilities.
 The next step has to be studying the propositions and possibilities of using the narrow-gauge in the organization of tourist traffic.
-But in any case, the part of the railroad from Vynogradiv to Khmilnyk should serve as transportation for the inhabitants of the surrounding villages.
+But in any case, the part of the railroad from Vynohradiv to Khmilnyk should serve as transportation for the inhabitants of the surrounding villages.
 In this area, even the purchasing of buses and their maintenance will not replace the railroad, because there are no quality roads.
-Still the roads are not paved.
+Still, the roads are not paved.

 Thus, the company would indirectly take over control of the investments and modernization of rolling stock.
-All this would make it possible to provide quality transportation services and work towards a gradual increase of profitability.
+All this would make it possible to provide quality transportation services and work towards a gradual increase in profitability.
 Even though this project requires significant state support, it is very promising.
 Because in the future it will help to attract additional resources, including those from abroad.

 Denys is fluent in several languages and accompanies tourist groups, which have started to come here quite often.
 Small festivals with Borzhava narrow-gauge fans take place here sometimes.

 — But I remember when it was alive, when it was happy in its working state, and even very fast and impulsive sometimes.
-I was a child in far 60s.
+I was a child in far 1960s.
 Often we were trudging, firmly sitting on the rough benches in the carriage.
-In this way we travelled from Bilok to Irshava music school.
+In this way we travelled from the village of Bilky to Irshava music school.
 It was still better than trying to get into the bus with a big crowd.
-The bus was from Dovzhany and was very unreliable Occasionally the bus could decide not to stop and snuck furtively by.
+The bus was from Dovhe village and was very unreliable.
+Occasionally, the bus would not stop and furtively pass by.
 Afterwards the bus could bark and burp with all its poisonous petrol smoke.

-Denys, with the community, welcomes tourists here, but at the same time they are very concerned because they cannot provide proper, comfortable conditions to those who come here.
+Denys, with the community, welcomes tourists here, but at the same time, they are very concerned because they cannot provide proper, comfortable conditions to those who come here.